 - Nmap vulnerability scan using NSE scripts

 CVE stands for Common Vulnerabilities and Exposures.
 In plain English, that simply means it's a way to organize and categorize software vulnerabilities.
 This information can be highly useful for security researchers and penetration testers in their daily tasks.

-Something we really love about Nmap is its ability to expand its core features by using Nmap scripts.
-By combining these Nmap commands with a few NSE scripts, we’re able to fetch the most popular CVEs from any target.
+Something we really love about the tool is its ability to expand its core features by using Nmap scripts.
+You might be wondering can Nmap find vulnerabilities.
+Yes it can!
+By combining these Nmap commands with a few NSE scripts, we're able to fetch the most popular CVEs from any target.